sharpecs/mycota/README.md

     <center>
 </figure>

-The above chart for transformed variables shows little impact on Quantity.
-The matrix previously indicated that Quantity had the least strength in the correlation of variables, making this variable unfit for the model, which will be dropped from standardisation.
-Although the chosen variables have similar scales, they will be converted to z-scores to facilitate comparison.
+The chart for transformed variables shows little impact on *Quantity*.
+The matrix previously indicated that *Quantity* had the least strength in the correlation of variables.
+This variable can be seen as unfit and will be dropped from standardisation.
+Although the selected variables have similar scales, they will be converted to z-scores to facilitate comparison.

 <figure>
     <center>